Probiotic Benefits, Recommended Foods and How to Get Rid of Bad Bacteria in the Gut

 The problem with antibiotics is that they kill both bad and good bacteria and leave your intestinal environment wide open to harmful microorganisms to repopulate.
 If you have to take antibiotics then follow your doctor’s directions, but also make sure you are supplementing with probiotics, both during the treatment and directly after.

-Poor digestion can undermine the good bacteria in your gut.
+Poor digestion can undermine the good microbes in your gut.
 When you don’t chew up your meals, have low stomach acid and lack digestive enzymes, your food takes a lot longer to travel through your digestive tract.
 This is particularly true of heavy fried foods and big protein meals.

 The longer your food takes to break down in your digestive tract, the more time for bad gut bacteria to multiply and promote bloating and gas as they ferment the undigested food.